stuffmatic/zephyr_add_rust_library/README.md

 Errors along the lines of `Could not find specification for target ...` indicate that you need to add a Rust target corresponding to the architechure you're building for.
 To do this, run `rustup target add [target]`, where `[target]` is the name of the target in the error message (a complete list of targets can be found [here](https://doc.rust-lang.org/nightly/rustc/platform-support.html)).

-If you're new to calling Rust code from C, you may find [this documentation](https://docs.rust-embedded.org/book/interoperability/rust-with-c.html) helpful.

 ## Known issues and future work